Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

 where it is implicit that we are putting $q=\omega^{n^2}$ as above, so $q^{(n-1-2k)/2}$ is defined.
-Observe that the common ratio between adjacent entries in the matrix is equal to $-q$.
-Note also that putting $q=\omega=1$ recovers the classical U-turn matrix $\vec{U}$ from~\S \ref{sec:local-monodromy-matrices}. \end{itemize} \end{definition}
+Note that the common ratio between adjacent entries in the matrix is equal to $-q$.
+Note also that putting $q=\omega=1$ recovers the classical U-turn matrix $\vec{U}$ from \S \ref{sec:local-monodromy-matrices}.
+For example, in the case $n=3$, the $3 \times 3$ matrix $\vec{U}^q$ is